 The Consonants

-Devanagari consonants have an implicit schwa /ə/ included in them.
+Devanagari consonants have an implicit schwa /ə/ vowel included in them.
 As per traditional classification they are categorized according to their phonetic properties (especially in terms of place plus manner of articulation).
 There are 5 Varga groups (classes) and one non-Varga group.
 Each Varga, which corresponds to Stops, contains five consonants classified as per their properties.
 The first four consonants are classified on the basis of Voicing and Aspiration and the last is the corresponding nasal.